BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   undo that)*
 * Makes Eridium drop 3x more often
 * Makes Torgue Tokens more numerous when dropped
-* Bosses are guaranteed to drop their legendaries/uniques
+* Bosses are guaranteed to drop as many items from their legendary/unique pool as are in that pool.
+  * Bosses with just a single unique/legendary drop will therefore be guaranteed to drop that item.
-  * If a boss has more than one legendary/unique in their drop pool, they are guaranteed to drop that many items.
-You may get duplicates rather than one of each, of course, but there's at least a chance to get all of them.
+  * If a boss has more than one in their drop pool, you may get duplicates of one rather than one of each.
   * Normalized the chances of boss-item drops, for the handful of bosses whose loot probabilities weren't already equal.
 * Raid Bosses will drop better loot, and will drop as many legendary/unique/etc